rosskelly92/computer-database-UI-tests/README.md

 ## Running the tests

-By default, ```mvn clean verify``` will run the full regression suite in chrome headless mode with 10 parallel threads.
+By default, ```mvn clean verify``` will run the full regression suite in chrome headless mode with 20 concurrent threads.
+Report will be generated in target/generated-report, open via index.html

 #### Tags to run